 At any of these levels, AG graduate programs may provide a broad base of knowledge, though students commonly pursue an agriculture degree in a highly focused category.
 One that may provide professional growth and/or insight to bring into a current agriculture-oriented business.

-Popular schools with Agriculture Degrees in Los Angeles
+Popular Schools with Agriculture Graduate Programs in Los Angeles

 Applicants to agriculture university programs need a minimum undergraduate degree.
 Some AG Graduate programs such as a Master of Science in Agriculture could require an applicant to have earned their Bachelors in Agriculture, Industrial Technology.
 Or, a major related to their chosen grad program.